 We are proud to introduce McGill’s Got Seoul, a new addition to Alumni Live 365.
 About 300 grads live in South Korea, where they’ve forged successful careers and built interesting lives.
-Each month, we will profile a different member of this vibrant McGill community.
+We plan to profile members of this vibrant McGill community on a regular basis.
 If you wish to be featured in this series, please contact our South Korea alumni branch president, Manouchka Elefant, at email@example.com.

 For our inaugural column, we spoke to Michael Danagher, MBA’86, who serves as Senior Trade Commissioner at the Canadian Embassy in Seoul.